adurivault/FBMessage/PROCESSING.md

 No need to add arguments, this should create a ``flat_messages.json`` file.
 Once you have it, you can go to the <a href="/README.md"> README.md</a> file and start using the tool.

-## If you are familiar with Python and the command line tool
+## If you are not familiar with Python or the command line tool

 ### If you are on Mac